What is the Language Challenge?

 Several times each year, italki organizes a Language Challenge to encourage students, new and old, to buckle down and get to work.
-Many students say that the Language Challenge was just want they needed to help motivate them and focus them on working towards a goal within a deadline.
+Many students say that the Language Challenge was just what they needed to help motivate them and focus them on working towards a goal within a deadline.
 We believe that if you put in the time to learn a language, you will see the results - but you have to be able to commit the time!
 It’s good for students who want to finally reach their goals and good for teachers who want to find new students.

 You can always check the official page for the current status of the challenge and any promotions or updates.
-We will also contact you with updated FAQs for the Challenge or other resources that will be helpful to you or to your students.

 Links are posted above.
 If students need help, you can direct them to contact italki support.

 Encourage students to purchase and plan their sessions in advance through packages, and let students know that they can get discounts by booking a package instead of taking individual sessions (exact discounts will depend on the prices you set, of course).
 Booking a package will also make it easier for them to keep track of their time; three or four lessons a week makes for a busy schedule so it's best to make time in advance!
 Update your Quick Introduction to let students know you can support them in the Language Challenge.

 Encourage new students to prepare by choosing teachers BEFORE the Language Challenge

 It's no secret that students are more likely to succeed if they are prepared to get started right away when the Challenge begins!
 We strongly recommend that students know which teacher(s) they will work with before the Challenge start date.

 Encourage students who are interested in the Language Challenge and looking for a teacher to take trial lessons (if they are new to italki) and decide on a teacher BEFORE the Challenge start date.
 It will really help them get off to a good start!